alihaktan35/Taste-of-Fear/FIREBASE_SDK_IMPORT_GUIDE.md

 1.  **Go to the Firebase Unity SDK download page:**
     [https://firebase.google.com/download/unity](https://firebase.google.com/download/unity)

-2. Click the "**Download Firebase Unity SDK**" button.

-3. Download the ZIP file (approx. 150 MB).
+2. Download the ZIP file (approx. 1.1 GB).

-4.  **Extract** the contents of the ZIP file to a convenient location on your computer.
+3.  **Extract** the contents of the ZIP file to a convenient location on your computer.

 ### STEP 2: Import SDK Packages into Unity